 To get the best Eurostar prices from London to Paris or Disneyland Paris:

 - Book well in advance.
 This is the most important thing.

 - Check for any seasonal promotions — for instance Eurostar did a New Year promotion where tickets could up as cheap as £29 per leg.

 - If you have some flexibility use Eurostar Snap.
 This Eurostar tool allows you to snap really cheap tickets where you choose the time of the day you want to travel — AM or PM — without knowing the exact time.
 You then get the ticket confirmation and exact departure time 48hs before.

-If you have booked your transportation already, then it’s time to book your tickets!
+If you have booked your London to Disneyland Paris transportation already, then it’s time to book your Disneyland Paris tickets!
 You can buy 1 day or up to 5 day tickets.
 The most popular is the 1-day 2-parks ticket.
-There are three types of 1-day tickets in Disneyland Paris:
+You can also buy a flexible ticket valid from one year since you buy it.

 Turns out there are other hotels around the area that are a lot cheaper, but most of them where budget chain hotels and that’s not really my style.
 So I’m so glad I found Le Vieux Puits – a B&B located in quiet Bry-sur-Marne only about 20 minutes from Disneyland by RER.
 What’s most special about this B&B is that you can stay in a gypsy caravan on the garden of the property which was magical in its own way.
 You are also supporting a local entrepreneur which is always nice.
 You can read my full review about Le Vieux Puits and book it here.

 If you want to stay at the Disneyland Paris hotels or just want to view other options I’ve pre-filtered all the available Disneyland Hotels here.

 Disneyland Paris From London: How To Make The Most Of Your Visit